-Atmos Energy Corporation ("Atmos" or the "Company") is a natural gas public utility regulated by the Commission and provides service to approximately 132,000 residential, commercial, and industrial customers in Tennessee.
+Atmos Energy Corporation ("Atmos" or the "Company") is a natural gas public utility regulated by the Commission and provides service to approximately 152,000 residential, commercial, and industrial customers in Tennessee.
 In Docket No. 14-00146, the Commission approved Atmos's Annual Review Mechanism Tariff ("ARM").
-Consistent with its ARM tariff, Atmos filed its 2019 annual forward-looking filing with the Commission on February 1, 2019.
-Atmos seeks Commission approval of its Annual ARM Filing and the Company's Proposed Tariff and supporting schedules.
+Consistent with its ARM tariff, Atmos filed its 2021 Tennessee Annual Rate Review ("Petition") on February 1, 2021 requesting Commission approval of the Petition, the proposed tariff, and supporting schedules.
+Atmos's Petition seeks an increase in rates from customers of \$7,896,570 and approval to deviate from the methodologies established in the Stipulation and Settlement Agreement approved by the Commission in Docket No. 14-00146.